chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 My goal is not to make everyone use this new language.
 What I want is to inspire you.

-I hope you can see how much can be achieved with so little.
+I hope you can see how much you can achieve with so little.

 I hope you'll try to pursue simplicity as well.